Digital and Intelligence Service: Digital Ops-Tech Centre

 The Digital Ops-Tech Centre is the heart of the SAF's digital expertise.
-It partners with various governmental agencies, academic institutes and industry specialist to develop on the DIS' digital domain.
+It partners with various governmental agencies, academic institutes and industry specialists to develop the DIS' digital domain.

 Background

 Personnel

-The SAF plans to encourage male members of Cyber Youth Singapore to join the DIS, and is working with Nanyang Technological University to create an education scheme to train digital specialists.
+The SAF plans to encourage male members to join the DIS, and is working with Nanyang Technological University to create an education scheme to train digital specialists.
 The service length of DIS personnel will be four years, which is twice the length of national service in Singapore.
 In addition, DIS will also recruit personnel specialising in data science, psychology, linguistics, anthropology and geography.
 Full-time national servicemen will also be enlisted into the DIS.

 Uniforms

-The No. 1 ceremonial uniform of the DIS comprises a white top, grey pants and a grey beret.
+The No. 1 ceremonial uniform of the DIS consists of a white top, grey trousers and a grey beret.